-The beginning of a technical writing project may seem quite daunting.
-It can be difficult to decide how and where to begin, as projects differ greatly in terms of content and duration.
-However, incorporating the following basic steps to manage content review in the technical writing process, makes it more manageable:
+The start of a technical writing project may seem quite daunting.
+The decision of where and how to begin generally presents a challenge, as projects differ greatly in terms of content and duration.
+However, you can incorporate these basic steps of content review in the technical writing process to make it more manageable:

 - Map out the content review process in terms of time and the input required